chakhsu/grpcity/README.md

 gPRCity is a simple, easy-to-use, and advanced gRPC microservices library based on Node.js.

-> The name is derived from "gRPC + City = gRPCity," symbolizing the author's hope that this library can support the development of business cities.
+> The name is derived from "gRPC + City = gRPCity", symbolizing the author's hope that this library can support the development of business cities.
 Taking a technological perspective as the foundation, it enables everyone to focus on business and better support delivery.
 Here, I would like to recommend a game called "Cities: Skylines 2."
 It is a city simulation game that allows players to experience the excitement and challenges of creating and maintaining a real city firsthand.

 Here is the feature: